Stock Car Pro Series: Support series

 Created in 1992, the Brazilian Formula Chevrolet was the Series' main support category.
 It used the same chassis as Formula Opel until 1994, subsequently switching to a Techspeed chassis until 2002, which was the same year the category was retired.

 The Stock Car Light second tier was created in 1993, and reformulated in 2008 to become the Copa Vicar.
 After a merger with Pick-up Racing Brasil, the Copa Chevrolet Montana was established and standardized around the Chevrolet Montana model.
 Pick-up Racing Brasil was a category created in 2001 but only became part of the Stock Car Brasil programme until 2006.

 The Stock Car Jr. third tier was created in 2006.
 It was intended for young and amateur drivers moving from Kart racing.
 In 2010 the category was replaced with the Mini Challenge Brasil.
 After three seasons it was cancelled.
+The current support series for Stock Car is Stock Light, acting as the access junior series for the former, working with a scholarship system in which the champion of Stock Light is given a guaranteed seat for a single season of Stock Car Pro.